varun-gangadharan/statistics-for-strava/README.md

 # The default schedule runs once a day at 04:05.
 If you do not know what cron expressions are, please leave this unchanged
 # Make sure you don't run the imports too much to avoid hitting the Strava API rate limit.
 Once a day should be enough.
 IMPORT_AND_BUILD_SCHEDULE="5 4 * * *"
+# Set the timezone used for the schedule
+TZ=Etc/GMT

 # Allowed options: en_US, fr_FR or nl_BE
 LOCALE=en_US